Reading comprehension: The importance of interest

 A common statistic that researchers have found is the importance of readers, and specifically students, to be interested in what they are reading.
 It has been reported by students that they are more likely to finish books if they are the ones that choose them.
 They are also more likely to remember what they read if they were interested as it causes them to pay attention to the minute details.

+Students Engagement and Background Knowledge

+Research with an emphasis on the area of student engagement specifically in the field of reading comprehension suggests the idea that readers interpret texts differently depending on their prior knowledge and their personal experiences.
+The studies have also proven cultural relevance and authentic texts to positively improve reading engagement, motivation, and comprehension as a whole.
+Researchers have described the process of comprehension as an active one in which readers construct a sense of meaning from written material rather than simply receiving information.
+Prior to researchers Zaefferer and Abanomey contributions on the topics of past knowledge and familiarity attributing to positive correlations between texts as well as a reader's interpretation, although this topic was not studied in depth.
+Additionally, these researchers suggested that students are twice as likely to keep engagement with assigned readings when texts relate to their cultural experiences or overall personal interest.
+Essentially they suggested students require personal or cultural connection in order to relate and enjoy a piece of writing.

 Reading strategies

 There are various reading strategies that help readers recognize what they are learning, which allows them to further understand themselves as readers.
 Also to understand what information they have comprehended.
 These strategies also activate reading strategies that good readers use when reading and understanding a text.

 Think-Alouds

 When reading a passage, it is good to vocalize what one is reading and also their mental processes that are occurring while reading.
 This can take many different forms, with a few being asking oneself questions about reading or the text, making connections with prior knowledge or prior read texts, noticing when one struggles, and rereading what needs to be.
 These tasks will help readers think about their reading and if they are understood fully, which helps them notice what changes or tactics might need to be considered.